Taylor, Suzuki lift Nats past Jays 6-4 before 4-day break - WHIZ News

+WASHINGTON (AP) — Starlin Castro is coming off a four-hit game.
+His Washington Nationals finally have their first consecutive wins of the season.
+So much for momentum, though.

-WASHINGTON (AP) — Michael A. Taylor’s second homer of the season helped the “visiting” Nationals knock around struggling Hyun-Jin Ryu and beat the home-away-from-home Toronto Blue Jays 6-4 Thursday before both teams head into a coronavirus-caused “mini All-Star break,” as Washington manager Dave Martinez called it.
+That’s because now the Nationals — and their opponents Thursday, the Toronto Blue Jays — need to take four days off, a coronavirus-caused “mini All-Star break,” as Washington manager Dave Martinez called it.

+Castro scored twice, rookie Carter Kieboom reached base four times and Michael A. Taylor homered as the “visiting” Nationals knocked around struggling Toronto starter Hyun-Jin Ryu to beat the home-away-from-home Blue Jays 6-4 Thursday.

+“I’ve been feeling good.
+I’ve been hitting the ball hard,” said Castro, batting .360 through seven games in his first year with the Nationals.
+“The bad thing is, tomorrow we’re not going to play.
+And the next day, we’re not going to play.
+It’s tough.”

 Ryu’s ERA is 8.00 after he allowed five runs and nine hits in 4 1/3 innings, his second start under an $80 million, four-year deal Toronto gave him after he was second in NL Cy Young Award voting for the Dodgers in 2019.

+“I tried to replicate what I’d done in the past against the team,” Ryu, who had a 1.37 ERA against Washington last season, said through an interpreter, “but it just didn’t work out like I wanted.”

 Erick Fedde, making his second start in place of a sidelined Stephen Strasburg, gave up two runs in 3 1/3 innings.
 Ryne Harper (1-0) followed and got five outs for the win.
-Daniel Hudson pitched the ninth to earn his first save of the year.
+Daniel Hudson earned his first save.

-Nationals rookie third baseman Carter Kieboom reached base four times — two singles, two walks — and scored twice.
+And now they’ll get to relax Friday, then be back at Nationals Park to practice Saturday and Sunday — when the Blue Jays plan to do the same thing in the same place.

+“Tomorrow, I want these guys just to take off.
+Don’t do anything.
+Basically, sit at home.
+Just rest,” Martinez said.
+“Saturday, we’re going to get after it again.”

 Teoscar Hernández homered twice, giving him four during this four-game series at Washington, and Cavan Biggio hit a solo shot for Toronto.

+Hernández said he’s been trying “to stay with the same plan I had at the end of last year: Have more patience.
+That’s the key to the good start.”

-Technically, the Blue Jays were the “home” team for the last two games; they are barred from their Toronto stadium in 2020 and waiting for a Triple-A ballpark in Buffalo to be readied for major league action.
+Technically, the Blue Jays were the “home” team for the past two games in D.C.; they are barred from their Toronto stadium in 2020 and waiting for a Triple-A ballpark in Buffalo to be readied for major league action.

-And it appears that Washington will be the Blue Jays’ home for a bit longer.
-That’s because neither they nor the Nationals will play again until Tuesday, a four-day gap that is normally unheard of in baseball, where clubs can go weeks at a time without any respite.
+So Washington will be the Blue Jays’ home for a bit longer.
+Neither they nor the Nationals will play again until Tuesday, a four-day gap that is normally unheard of in baseball, where clubs can go weeks at a time without any respite.

 In a season already delayed and cut to 60 games — at least — by the pandemic, odd scheduling is the norm now.
 Washington was supposed to be at Miami on Friday through Sunday, but the Marlins had more than half-a-roster’s worth of players test positive for the coronavirus and so aren’t allowed to play until next week at the earliest.